plotor/theia/README.md

 # kratos

-:unicorn: General annotation-based configuration injector.
+General annotation-based configuration injector.

+This project is under developing.